ARGOeu/argo-accounting/website/docs/guides/setting_up_a_node.md

 - **HTTP Request**
   To syntax the HTTP request, please visit the corresponding [document](https://argoeu.github.io/argo-accounting/docs/api/provider#post---create-a-new-provider).

-### Connect Providers with the Project
+### Connect Providers with the Node

 ---

 - **User Interface**
-  To perform this action via the website, please click [here](https://accounting.eosc-portal.eu/projects) and follow the provided [instructions](https://argoeu.github.io/argo-accounting/docs/guides/ui_actions/project#associate-providers-with-a-specific-project).
+  To perform this action via the website, please click [here](https://accounting.eosc-portal.eu/nodes) and follow the provided [instructions](https://argoeu.github.io/argo-accounting/docs/guides/ui_actions/node#associate-providers-with-a-specific-node).

 - **HTTP Request**
-  To syntax the HTTP request, please visit the corresponding [document](https://argoeu.github.io/argo-accounting/docs/api/project#post---associate-providers-with-a-specific-project).
+  To syntax the HTTP request, please visit the corresponding [document](https://argoeu.github.io/argo-accounting/docs/api/node#post---associate-providers-with-a-specific-node).

-## Step 2: Create a new Installation and assign it to the associated Providers
+## Step 3: Create a new Installation and assign it to the associated Providers

 > **Note**
 >